 Year 3 Placement:

 During Chronic Disease 1, you will spend dedicated time in a General Practice.

 You can also apply to join our CARER stream in Year 3, with a year-long placement in a GP surgery in west or North Wales.
 As well as learning from your GP practice patients, you will spend time at your local hospital.
 Learning outcomes for the year are identical to students on the main programme, but you will also have had a year as an important part of a valued primary care team.

 - Women, Children and Family.
 Under the European Exchange Scheme, you may have the opportunity to do this placement at a partner university.

 - Chronic Disease 2 (Geriatrics, Musculoskeletal and Dermatology).

 C21 culminates in your final year, preparing you for your work in the NHS.
 Our “Harmonisation” years (final year of C21 and first year of your Foundation Programme) will allow you to take your developed knowledge and skill and apply it in the clinical environment, under close supervision.

 - Senior Student Assistantship

-Whilst on placement there is a team of staff which are responsible for the quality of the teaching at each hospital.
-The Honorary Senior Lecturer (HSL) is the clinician who has overall responsibility whereas the undergraduate managers are responsible for the day to day organisation and administration.
+There is a team of staff responsible for the quality of placement teaching at each hospital.
+The Honorary Senior Lecturer (HSL) is a clinician with overall responsibility while the Undergraduate Managers are responsible for the day-to-day organisation and administration.
 Close liaison with both the clinical placement undergraduate team and the administration team at Cardiff University will ensure that you have the best possible experience.